 Final Thoughts On Disney Springs Christmas Tree Trail

-Walking the Disney Springs Christmas Tree Trail is a fun and free way to celebrate Christmas at Disney World.
+Walking the Disney Springs Christmas Tree Trail and meeting Santa is a fun and free way to celebrate the Disney World Christmas season.
 See some of our other favorite Disney World Christmas activities like Mickey’s Very Merry Christmas Party or general tips for visiting Disney World at Christmas.

 Do you need more help planning your Disney World trip?
 Check out other Disney World tips and tricks in my Disney World Guides.